gagneurlab/absplice/README.md

 - Specify the genome version that you are going to use (currently supported hg19 and hg38) in the field `genome` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L2) file.

-- Store all vcf files for analysis to [`data/resources/vcf_files/`](https://github.com/gagneurlab/absplice/tree/master/example/data/resources/vcf_files/).
+- Store all vcf files for analysis in [`data/resources/vcf_files/`](https://github.com/gagneurlab/absplice/tree/master/example/data/resources/vcf_files/).

 - In the field `splicemap_tissues` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L35) file you can uncomment the tissues that AbSplice will use to generate predictions (by default only fibroblasts).

 Optionally:

 - If you want to run the example on large datasets, you can enable a fast lookup interface [spliceai_rocksdb](https://github.com/gagneurlab/spliceai_rocksdb) that uses precomputed SpliceAI scores.
 The first time you use it, the precomputed database will be downloaded from Nextcloud (it will take significant time – about 3-4 hours).
-To enable fast lookup simply change the field `use_rocksdb` in [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L9) file to `True`.
+To enable fast lookup simply change the field `use_rocksdb` in the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L9) file to `True`.